-Following this consultation the plan will be reviewed in light of the responses received and will then be submitted to Herefordshire Council for a six-week publicity period.
-The plan will then undergo Independent Examination.
+The plan will be submitted to Herefordshire Council for a six-week publicity period and will then undergo Independent Examination.

 Subject to a successful examination, the plan will proceed to a local referendum and, if a favourable response is received, will be formally adopted and used to determine planning applications within the parish.